 The Office Academic Affairs is the academic unit of the University.
 At the cornerstone of this unit is a commitment to academic excellence and high-quality instruction in contextually salient disciplines.
 As a Carnegie Classified Master's University, the unit and its support areas provide comprehensive undergraduate and graduate programs in education, arts and sciences, and professional studies.
 The academic programs are delivered by a cadre of highly qualified faculty members who serve as experts of the curriculum and instruction of their disciplines.
 Academic support is also provided by dedicated support staff.
+The units reporting to Academic Affairs consist of the Offices of Institutional Research, International Programs, and Sponsored Programs, the Library and eleven academic departments.
 The Office of Academic Affairs is located on the fourth floor of the William A. Sutton Building in Office 435.
 Academic Affairs can be contacted via email at academicaffairs@mvsu.edu or by phone at 662.254.3800.